turingschool/mod-0-project-fe/section3/README.md

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the project has gone so far.

 - Have the time estimates matched up with your experience?
+* So far my estimates have matched up fairly well with how long it's taken me to do work.
+The project has taken less time than I expected.
 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?
+* Generally, yes.
+I work with the goal of completing the project by sections, taking small breaks when I feel fatigued.
+Between each section I'll take a longer break so I come back fully refreshed.
 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?
+* I work best in 3 hour intervals, taking small breaks regularly throughout.
+Between the three hour intervals I'll take long breaks so I stay refreshed.
+I don't really have a "system" to keep me accountable.
+I set out with a realistic goal to reach a certain point in my work, then once achieved, evaluate where I am at in my day and what still needs to be completed.

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of the project, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).